jorenretel/phd_thesis/chapters/chapter4-isotope_shift/text.md

 Table: Extend of the assignment in the shift lists based on the carbon and proton detected spectra.{#tbl:extend_of_assignment_table}

+\normalsize

+As can be seen in figure {@fig:assignment_on_topology} almost all missing assignments cluster near the extra-cellular part of the protein and partially in the intra-cellular turns.
+The crystal structure, the solution NMR structure and the structure calculated during this studies all share this same basic topology.
+Such a topology can also be predicted for beta-barrels with programs such as PRED-TMBB, see figure {@fig:secondary_structure_and_topology_prediction} [@bagos_predtmbb_2004].
+The parts on the extra-cellular side that could not be assigned here fit very well to where there are flexible loops in the solution structure of *Liang and Tamm* [@liang_structure_2007].
+This clearly explains the heavy broadening of both the peaks in the ^1^H- and ^13^C-detected data shown here.
+Although more residues could be assigned in the solution state, hardly any distance restraints could be found in these extra-cellular loops.
+The crystal structure this part the beta-barrel is more extended into the extra-cellular space, but this is most likely due to crystal artifacts.

 ![Assigned status of residues on the topology of OmpG.
 Colors correspond to the colors used in figure 5.1 and 5.2: blue labeled residues are assigned.
 Light blue indicates that the ^1^H chemical shift of this residue is not known.
 Often these residues are the first in a connected stretch and their ^13^C chemical shifts are known from the hcaCBcacoNH, hcoCAcoNH and hCONH peaks in the strip the next residue in the sequence.
 Residues in red highlight the unassigned residues corresponding to the unassigned spin systems in figure 5.1 and 5.2: three leucines, two threonines, six tryptophans and two prolines.
 There is only one unassigned proline spin system in figure 5.2, the chemical shifts corresponding to a remaining proline spin system could not be easily determined because of signal overlap.](figures/assignment_on_topology_thr_leu_pro_trp.svg){#fig:assignment_on_topology}

+\FloatBarrier

 ## A CCPNMR Analysis plug-in for comparing spin systems